-Som fir Erhalen an d’Entwécklung vun der Diversitéit (Seeds for the Preservation and the Evolution of Diversity), is a non-profit organisation defending agrobiodiversity by collecting, preserving and disseminating local seed varieties.
+Som fir Erhalen an d’Entwécklung vun der Diversitéit (Seeds for the Enhancement and Evolution of Diversity), is a non-profit organisation defending agrobiodiversity by collecting, preserving and disseminating local seed varieties.

 It was first launched in 2012 as an informal network of different initiatives, associations and institutions, before becoming a non-profit organisation on April 29, 2013.
 Among the founding members were Ste Schwartz, Katy Fox, Georges Moes, Thierry Helminger, Frank Adams and Stephanie Klaedtke.

-At the present moment, the organisation has no employees, the work is financed through seed marketing and material and financial support from public sources.
+At the present moment, the organisation has no employees, and the work is financed through seed marketing, together with material and financial support from public sources.

 SEED Luxembourg is a member of the European Coordination Let's Liberate Diversity!.